-On a recent project I was working on, I wasn’t able to start the Android Emulator anymore from within Android Studio.
+On a recent project I was working on, I wasn’t able to start the Android Emulator/Simulator anymore from within Android Studio.
 It would launch, but then – without any errors or warnings – close all by itself.

 Upon launching the Android Emulator from the Command Line I finally got an error visible: